 Besides food items, the general store was also the local pharmacy of sorts.

-The stores retains its historic ambience; the office area has a desk, an ancient typewriter, kerosene lamp and crumbly old ledgers.
+The office area has a desk, an ancient typewriter, kerosene lamp and old ledgers.

 Wander around the back areas of the store and check out the treasure trove of old bottles, boxes and chests.